JetBrains/resharper-devguide/Extensions/Plugins/Debugging.md

 ---
+redirect_from:
+  - /Plugins/Debugging.html
 ---

 # Running and Debugging an Extension

 In order to manually test or debug your plugin, it must first be installed into an instance of ReSharper.
-Currently, this initial install is a manual step, details of which can be found in the [Initial Installation](/Plugins/ProjectSetup/InitialInstallation.md) guide (our intention is to make this easier in future versions of the SDK).
-Once the plugin has been initially installed, it can be updated automatically by modifying the project to [copy updated files on build](/Plugins/ProjectSetup/CopyOnBuild.md).
+Currently, this initial install is a manual step, details of which can be found in the [Initial Installation](/Extensions/Plugins/ProjectSetup/InitialInstallation.md) guide (our intention is to make this easier in future versions of the SDK).
+Once the plugin has been initially installed, it can be updated automatically by modifying the project to [copy updated files on build](/Extensions/Plugins/ProjectSetup/CopyOnBuild.md).

 It is **strongly recommended** to install ReSharper and your plugin into an [experimental instance of Visual Studio](/Extensions/Deployment/LocalInstallation/ExperimentalInstance.md).
 This allows the assembly to be updated while compiling.
 If the plugin being tested/debugged is installed in the main instance of Visual Studio, all instances of VS need to be closed before the plugin can be updated.
 If the plugin is installed in a different instance of Visual Studio to the solution used to build the plugin, the plugin's assemblies can be updated without restarting all instances of Visual Studio.